Learning from the past, predicting the statistics for the future, learning an evolving system: Time series models

 \subsection{The link between the classical time series models and the ES model}

-There are many popular time series models in statistics and econometrics, e.g. Autoregressive (AR) model and Autoregressive Conditional Heteroskedasticity (ARCH) models.
-(The AR model and the ARCH model are defined in the appendix.)
-The study on the time series models focuses on modeling and estimation of the conditional expectation and variance of the future data $r_{k+1}$ given the information up to time $t_{k}$, which are denoted by $m_{k}$ and $\sigma_{k}^{2}$ respectively, i.e.
+There are various autoregressive-type models in statistics and econometrics, e.g. Autoregressive (AR) model and Autoregressive Conditional Heteroskedasticity (ARCH) models.
+(The definition of AR and ARCH models can be found in the appendix.)
+These time series models focused on modeling and estimation of the conditional expectation and variance of the future data $r_{k+1}$ given the information up to time $t_{k}$, which are denoted by $m_{k}$ and $\sigma_{k}^{2}$ respectively, i.e.